The Morey Corporation

 Every one of us has some critically important things in common when it comes to our work experience; things that we want and need to receive from our work, things we hope to bring to it and things that we definitely don’t want.

-“Far and away the greatest prize that life has to offer is the chance to work hard at work worth doing.”
+“Far and away, life’s greatest prize is the chance to work hard at work that is worth doing.”

 I really believe that to be true.